triton-lang/triton/README.md

 ### License

-ISAAC is distributed under the GNU LGPL v2.1 License.
+ISAAC is distributed under the MIT License.

 ### Installation